Saifuddin Hamza Shah: Reign

 The reasoning behind the death of Hamza's father, Sultan Ghiyasuddin Azam Shah, is contested between a natural death or an assassination plotted by Raja Ganesha, the Hindu zamindar of Bhaturia who gained prominence in the Sultanate court.

 Following the death, Hamza assumed the throne with the grand title of "Sultan-us-Salatin", meaning Sultan of Sultans, in 1420 CE with the support of the court nobles.
 He began minting coins in his name from cities such as Satgaon, Muazzamabad and Firuzabad.
 Hamza also maintained a good relationship with the Yongle Emperor of Ming China, and had an heir named Muhammad bin Hamzah.

 Death

 Hamza's reign was interrupted by a nationwide civil war instigated by Raja Ganesha.
 According to the Egyptian scholars Ibn Hajar al-Asqalani and Al-Sakhawi who were alive at the time of receiving the news, Sultan Hamza Shah was murdered by his slave Mamluk Shihab in 1412.

-The 20th-century Indian historian R. C. Majumdar however, believes that Shihab was Hamza's son and did not kill Hamza but rather succeeded him after his assassination.
+The 20th-century Indian historian R. C. Majumdar however, believes that Shihab was Hamza's son and did not kill Hamza but rather succeeded him after his death.

+In 2010, the coin of a sultan named Nasiruddin Muhammad Shah was found, which were minted from Muazzamabad.
+Noman Nasir theorizes, based on numismatic evidence, that he was a son of Hamza Shah.